 Topology of Numbers

-The plan is for this to be an introductory textbook on elementary number theory from a geometric point of view, as opposed to the usual strictly algebraic approach.
+The idea is for this to be an introductory textbook on elementary number theory from a geometric point of view, as opposed to the usual strictly algebraic approach.
 The title "Topology of Numbers" is intended to convey this idea of a more geometric slant, where we are using the word "Topology" in the general sense of "geometrical arrangement" rather than its usual mathematical meaning of a set with certain specified subsets called open sets.
-A fair portion of the book is devoted to studying Conway's topographs associated to quadratic forms in two variables, so perhaps the title could have been "Topography of Numbers" instead.
+A large part of the book is devoted to studying quadratic forms in two variables with integer coefficients, a very classical topic going back to Fermat, Euler, Lagrange, Legendre, and Gauss, but from a geometric viewpoint that emphasizes Conway's much more recent notion of the topograph of a quadratic form.
+Perhaps the title of the book could have been "Topography of Numbers" but as a topologist I'm partial to "Topology of Numbers".

 The current version of the book is still a preliminary draft, so it is incomplete and lacking in polish at certain points.

-You can download a pdf file of what currently exists of the book, about 200 pages.
-This version was posted in January 2019.
-The main changes from earlier versions occur in Chapters 5-7 which have been revised and expanded.
-Chapter 7 is still lacking about 10 or 20 pages which I plan to write in the next couple months .
+You can download a pdf file of what currently exists of the book, about 275 pages.
+This version was posted in July 2019.
+The main changes from earlier versions occur in the later chapters which have been revised and considerably expanded.
+There are still a few small topics I would like to add, but apart from this I hope the book is now nearly complete as far as what it covers is concerned.
+(However, more exercises are needed for the later chapters.)

 Chapter 0.
 Preview